-Escapology – Watching the magician escape from a seemingly impossible situation is what constitutes the magic of escapology and it is meant to project the magician as being capable of performing the most improbable.
+Watching the magician escape from a seemingly impossible situation is what constitutes the magic of escapology and is meant to project the magician as being capable of performing the most improbable.

-That said, escapology is something that every magician incorporates in his act because who would not want to capitalize on the opportunity to mesmerize the audience and capture their admiration with a simple trick?
+That said, escapology is something that all magicians incorporates into their acts because who would not want to capitalise on the opportunity to mesmerise the audience and capture their admiration with a simple trick?

-Mentalism – Mind reading has always been regarded as a formidable branch of magic because a magician uses this to speak to the dead or read the minds of people around him.
+Mind reading has always been regarded as a formidable branch of magic because magicians use this to speak to the dead or read the minds of people around them.

-Also known as psychological magic, it gives the impression of supernatural phenomenon although it is just a case of reading someone’s mind.
+Also known as psychological magic, it gives the impression of being a supernatural phenomenon although it is just a case of reading someone’s mind.

-Bizarre magic – Many magicians love to amaze their audience by performing bizarre tricks like eating fire, lying on a bed of needles and being walked over by an elephant.
+Many magicians love to amaze their audience by performing bizarre tricks like eating fire, lying on a bed of needles or being walked over by an elephant.

 A magician could belong to some or all of these varieties and many professional magicians even graduate from one form to another during the course of their careers.

-Ultimately, it depends on the groove in which the magician is most comfortable in that decides the type of magician he is.
+Ultimately, it depends on the groove in which the magician is most comfortable and that decides the type of magician they are.

-Likewise, a magician could also be distinguished on the basis of whether he likes to create, spends a lot of time polishing his skills or is proactive in giving live performances.
+Likewise, magicians could also be distinguished on the basis of whether they like to create, spend much time polishing their skills or are proactive in giving live performances.

-Once again, every magician could go through all the three stages depending on the point at which his career is in if he feels it is appropriate at that moment.
+Once again, magicians could go through all three stages depending on the point their career is at if they feel it is appropriate at that moment.

-As long as he is adept, comfortable and thorough in his knowledge, it is up to the magician to decide the category that he wishes to belong to and work towards it.
+As long as they are adept, comfortable and have thorough knowledge, it is up to the magician to decide the category that they wish to belong to and work towards it.

 So..
 What Type of Magician are you??

 What's your thoughts on this?..... we would love to hear from you